Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.md

     - If I compare the values at positions `i` and `i + 1` in `numbers`, there should be a difference of 1 if there are no missing numbers between them.
     - If the difference is greater than 1, I know there are missing numbers I should track.

-5. Is `missing_target` guaranteed to be a missing number between two values in `numbers?
+5. Is `missing_target` guaranteed to be a missing number between two values in `numbers`?
     - Examining the second example input/output, I see that the input `numbers` is not missing any elements between the values present, and `missing_target` is 2.
 The expected output is "6" which is 2 larger than the last element in `numbers`.
     - This shows me that the return value can be larger than the last value in `numbers`, it is not guaranteed to be between elements of the input list.